smydtt/smydtt.github.io/_pages/publications.md

 ---

+### Work In Progress

+* (with C. Saratchand) Book manuscript under contract with *Routledge, UK*: _Foundations of Post-Keynesian Macrodynamics_, expected to be completed by December 2025.

 ### Working Papers

 * Parsa and Datta.
 [Institutional Quality and Economic Growth: A Dynamic Panel Data Analysis of MICs and HICs for 2000-2020](http://www.sau.int/fe-wp/wp014.pdf).